Purpose

 Explanatory Note 4

-A soil management practice is carried out by the grower to improve or modify plant growing conditions.
+A soil management practice is an action carried out by the grower to improve or modify plant growing conditions.

 - fertiliser application